MrSeekatar/dotnet9/README.md

 > [.NET 8 playground](https://github.com/seekatar/dotnet8)<br>
 > [.NET 7 playground](https://github.com/seekatar/dotnet7)

 This is my annual repo that explores some of the more interesting new .NET and C# features.
-In addition to some .NET 9 and C# 13 features, I also played with Aspire.
+This year is a bit lighter on new features, but I took this opportunity to play with Aspire.

 ## Aspire